bkleinen/bkleinen.github.io/classes/ws2020/info3/continuous_assessment/index.md

 Prepare a poster for one chapter in a group and present it in class (16.12.2020) The Groups are organized in the Wiki: [https://wiki.htw-berlin.de/confluence/pages/viewpage.action?pageId=97455143](https://wiki.htw-berlin.de/confluence/pages/viewpage.action?pageId=97455143).
 This should be done during class, so there is not really an opportunity to redo it in PZ2.

 ## CA 5 - Code Reading or Refactoring
-You can choose to either do a Code Reading or a Refactoring
+You can choose to **either** do a Code Reading or a Refactoring:

 ### Code Reading

-Pick any Legacy Project, assess the software architecture and report on it as discussed in the lecture on code reading (see [Schedule](../schedule)).
+Pick any Legacy Project see below, assess the software architecture and report on it as discussed in the lecture on code reading (see [Schedule](../schedule)).
-Pick an Topic Area and identify and document the Topic Area in regard to the Legacy Project.
+Pick a Topic Area and identify and document the Topic Area in regard to the Legacy Project.
-E.g. if you combine Code Reading with the Topic Area Patterns of Enterprise Application Architecture, you should be able to identify >= 2 Patterns in the software.
+E.g. if you combine Code Reading with the Topic Area Patterns of Enterprise Application Architecture, you should be able to identify and describe >= 2 Patterns mentioned in POEAA in the software.

 ### Refactoring

 Pick any Legacy Project, and suggest a sensible refactoring that should be applied.
-Pick an Topic Area and identify and document the Topic Area in regard to refactoring the Legacy Project.
+Pick a Topic Area and identify and document the Topic Area in regard to refactoring the Legacy Project.
-E.g. if you combine Code Reading with the Topic Area Patterns of Enterprise Application Architecture, you should be able to identify one Patterns in the software and suggest another one that the project could be refactored to.
+E.g. if you combine Code Reading with the Topic Area Patterns of Enterprise Application Architecture, you should be able to identify one Pattern in the software and suggest another one that the project could be refactored to and how it might be done.

-## CA 5 - Oral Consultation
+## CA 6 - Oral Consultation

-This will be an individual oral consultation of about 15-20 min covering your assignments - CA5 which is still in progress as well as all others.
+This will be an individual oral consultation of about 15-20 min covering your completed assignments, and a discussion of your larger project CA5 which is still in progress.

-## CA 6 - Bonus: Watch a video
+## CA 7 - Bonus: Watch a video

 Choose, watch and summarize a video of a conference talk of about 45 min to 1 hour.
 The video should cover or relate to one of the Topic Areas.
-Summarize the video with text or a sketch note, e.g. Talks by
+Summarize the video with text or a sketch note.
+You can choose any conference talk (not "Patterns for Dummies in 7 minutes!") -  e.g. Talks by

 * [Martin Fowler](https://www.youtube.com/results?search_query=martin+fowler),
 * [Sandi Metz](https://www.youtube.com/results?search_query=sandy+metz)